-As of March 31, 2021 and December 31, 2020, the short-term restricted cash balance of \$0.8 million was comprised of \$0.5 million of a customer deposit and \$0.3 million of the security deposit for the credit cards for employees.
+As of June 30, 2021, the short-term restricted cash balance of \$0.3 million was comprised of a security deposit for the credit cards of employees.
+As of December 31, 2020, the short-term restricted cash balance of \$0.8 million was comprised of \$0.5 million for a customer deposit and \$0.3 million for the security deposit for the credit cards of employees.